top of page

 3. Free to do as you please (you can choose what activity you want to do

 The Australian Institute of Play supported the creation of Queensland’s first Neighbourhood Backyard located in Eagleby.
 Watch the video below to hear from the Principal from Eagleby South State School.
 To learn more about this Neighbourhood Backyard model in practice, head to the Joomunjie Land page here!
-Queensland’s second Neighbourhood Backyard has launched in Yarrabilba, and after extensive community consultation, the children have called it "Freedom Fortress".
+Queensland’s second Neighbourhood Backyard was launched in 2024 in Yarrabilba, and after extensive community consultation, the children have called it "Freedom Fortress".

 If you are interested in creating your own neighbourhood backyard, contact us for more information!